Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Well, I think a big reason why he was able to take that move is because they pretty much axed out Chris Benoit.

-Um what did they call it?
+What did they call it?

-The yes lock or some bullshit like that?
+The Yes Lock or some bullshit like that?

 Bro.